-We worked in cooperation with UNHCR, with the Development Agency of the Municipality of Athens, with the help of volunteers, and with various forms of in-kind support.
-In January 2018 our funding had been interrupted as the granting agencies considered there wasn’t anymore need for such a transition centres.
-They prefer to find accommodation for refugees only in apartments, as permanent accommodation solutions.
+We worked in cooperation with UNHCR, the Development Agency of the Municipality of Athens, as well as with the help of volunteers and with various forms of in-kind support.
+In January 2018 our funding had been interrupted as the granting agencies considered there was no further need for such transition centres.
+They shifted towards finding accommodation for refugees only in apartments, as permanent accommodation solutions.

 What type of programming do you propose now in Welcommon?

-We tried to maintain some of the programs we had for refugees.
-Now we have more than 25 children in school age, 60 teenagers and adult participants in total coming on a daily basis to take part on our programs (for a total of 120 refugees participants since we opened).
-Our daily program is constantly updated on our facebook page: we have art therapy, music, theatre, cooking, outdoor activities, gardening and painting activities.
-We then propose programs more specific to the theme of climate protection, recycling and we organize educational seminars for educators.
+We tried to maintain some of the programmes we had for refugees.
+Now we have more than 25 children, 60 teenagers and adult participants coming on a daily basis to take part in our programs (with a total of 120 refugees participants since we opened).
+Our daily program is constantly updated on our Facebook page: we have art therapy, music, theatre, cooking, outdoor activities, gardening and painting.
+We then propose programmes more specific to the theme of climate protection and recycling.

 We cannot select the tourists who visit us according to their interests, but we try to maintain a focus on participation and social-ecological and cultural engagement.
 Generally, people who stay here prefer us to generalist tourist accommodations, as read about us on our website where our approach, mission and vision are clearly explained.
-For this reason, we try to keep a price that is not too cheap, so people won’t just select us because of the fee, but at the same time not high.
+For this reason, we try to keep a price that is not too cheap, so people do not just select us because of the price, but at the same time not too high, to remain affordable.

-Moreover, we try to cooperate with universities, schools and organisations who come to Athens to discover another side of this side than the mass touristic one.
-Our strategy is to create cooperative bridges in order to build networks at European and international level with universities, social cooperatives, and NGOs.
+Moreover, we try to cooperate with universities, schools and organisations that come to Athens to discover another side of the city than the mass touristic one.
+Our strategy is to create cooperative bridges in order to build networks at European and international level with social cooperatives and NGOs.
 We are also members of different networks, for example, we are founding members of a network of social organisations and cooperatives for social economy in Greece, we are a member of REVES , we have close cooperation with universities all over the world, Social Economy Europe , REScoop.eu , CICOPA , Housing Europe and similar platforms.
-Of course, we distribute information via email, newsletters, Facebook and similar social media platforms.
-We are also part of Le Mat Europe , a network of social cooperatives on sustainable tourism, and of Hostelling International, a big network of hostels who share social goals.
+We are also part of Le Mat Europe , a network of social cooperatives on sustainable tourism, and of Hostelling International, a big network of hostels that share social goals.

 What is your vision for the future?

-Our business plan is to be able to have a sustainable Hostel in order to fund all the others.
-Today, we need the support of foundations, individuals, companies with social responsibility for sustaining our social program until our Hostel is financially sustainable to finance our social, cultural and green activities and projects.
+Our business plan is to be able to have a sustainable hostel in order to fund all the others.
+Today, we need the support of foundations, individuals, companies with social responsibility for sustaining our social program until our hostel is financially fully sustainable to finance our social, cultural and green activities and projects.

 Interview by Levente Polyák with Nikos Chrysogelos, on March 27th, 2019.